Lyndsay Hirst, Chartered Physiotherapist, Your Pilates Physio

 As time, medicine, and technology have advanced, so has the social perception of pregnancy.
-Pregnant women are no longer considered sick, frail or hysterical.
+Pregnant women are no longer considered sick, frail, or hysterical.

 Unfortunately, not all women experience this ideal pregnancy.
 Thousands of women suffer discomforts and conditions that affect their daily lifestyle.

-Unfortunately, many women go un-diagnosed or mis-diagnosed for this condition.
+Unfortunately, many women go undiagnosed or misdiagnosed for this condition.
 Even more unforgivable, these women often have their concerns brushed aside by clueless doctors who may think their patient is merely overreacting to the normal aches and pains of pregnancy.

-Symptoms of Symphysis Pubis Disorder
+What Are the Symptoms of Symphysis Pubis Dysfunction?

 The most common symptoms of SPD include: